 Reduce Stress and Increase Learning in your English Classroom

 It’s the book you need if you want to decrease the stress and increase the learning that’s going on in your classroom.
-Get everything under control, and learn how to make an enjoyable learning environment for your students and nice atmosphere for you.
+Get everything under control, and learn how to make an enjoyable learning environment for your students and a nice atmosphere for you.

 What Can I Find in the Book?